lmriccardo/redex/README.md

 ```

 What this simple script does is very simple.
 First it sets some session variables, using the `set` command.
 In particular it sets the RHOST (remote host, or victim machine that is running Docker), the LHOST (local host IP address), LPORT (local port) and NAME (the name of the container that will be created).
 Then, it performs a scan to look for open ports in the RHOST, using the `scan` command.
 The next command, `create`, will create a fully-privileged container in the remote host named with the content of the variable `NAME` that we have previously configured. `lstconts` will just show all the running containers.
 Then, the `start` command will start the container and `upload` will upload the currently selected exploit into the remote container.
 Finally, the `execute` command will run, in this case, the *reverse shell handler* on the local host and the connection from the container.
 Once we have the CLI inside the container, it is possible to run the uploaded exploit and escape from the container, reaching the host system with root privileges.

+## Do You Liked It?

+If you like this tool, please leave a star or fork the repo!!
+I will appreciate it.